MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ## Confirm and track installations

 ### Confirm policy
 To confirm that your Group Policy or MDM policies have been set correctly, go to __Settings>Update & Security>Windows Update__ on the device and click on "View configured update policies".
 You can also check the following key in the Registry Editor on the device: __HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\windows\WindowsUpdate__.
-A device set to receive an Insider Preview would would show the following values:
+A device set to receive an Insider Preview build would show the following values:
 * BranchReadinessLevel = 2 (Fast), 4 (Slow) or 8 (Release Preview)
 * ManagePreviewBuilds = 1